DarkSorcerer14/taskflow-smart-manager/README.md

 ---

 ## Why TaskFlow?
-**TaskFlow** was created to provide a minimal, focused, and visually appealing task management experience—without the distractions or privacy tradeoffs of traditional solutions.
+**TaskFlow** was created to provide a minimal, focused, and visually appealing task management experience without the distractions or privacy tradeoffs of traditional solutions.
 It’s optimised for fast entry, easy navigation, and data safety.

 ---